davidpaley/learning-cards/README.md

 ## Deployment

-This project is deployed [here](https://learning-cards.vercel.app/)
+This project is deployed [here](https://learning-cards.vercel.app/) with Vercel and Heroku for the database.

 ## Technologies used